 Computers only understand ‘1’s or ‘0’s: the columns that reflect with virtually no light read as a ‘1’, whereas the columns that reflect lots of light are considered as a ‘0’.

 The 95 numbers are then grouped into 15 different sections – 12 of these sections are used to produce the long code that is visible at the bottom of the barcode.
-The remaining three sections are then used as guards (more on this in The Barcode Reader section below).
+The remaining three sections are then used as guards (more on this in the section on how do barcode scanners work section below).

 With this information, we can then break down the numbers at the bottom of the barcode.
 The first digit tells us what type of barcode this is.
 Different digits correspond to what type of industry the product is from, for example, ‘0’ is a standard barcode whereas ‘5’ often refers to products that are pharmaceutical.